1793 United States House of Representatives elections in New York: Aftermath

 The House of Representatives of the 3rd United States Congress met for the first time at Congress Hall in Philadelphia on December 2, 1793, and nine of the ten representatives took their seats on this day.
 Only Thomas Tredwell arrived later, and took his seat on December 13.

 On December 6, Henry K. Van Rensselaer contested the election of John E. Van Alen, alleging several irregularities to have happened in the towns of Stephentown and Hoosick, and in the area of the Manor of Rensselaerswyck.
 Van Rensselaer's petition was rejected on December 24 by the House, confirming Van Alen's election.

 On June 5, 1794, President Washington chose Silas Talbot one of the first six captains of the newly established United States Navy.
-Talbot vacated his seat upon his appointment to the Navy, but Democratic-Republican Governor George Clinton declined to call e special election, in which another Federalist would have been elected, and the seat remained vacant until the end of the term on March 3, 1795.
+Talbot vacated his seat upon his appointment to the Navy, but Democratic-Republican Governor George Clinton declined to call a special election, in which another Federalist would have been elected, and the seat remained vacant until the end of the term on March 3, 1795.